The Minerva Stiftung is the flagship of German-Israeli Scientific Cooperation

 © epa for MPG

-Minerva Centers Programme
+Minerva Center Programme

-Minerva Centers Programme
+Minerva Center Programme

 Minerva Centers are scientific pioneer institutions in Israel with topics that are innovative and of special interest to the scientific community in Israel and Germany.
 The research at the Centers is carried out in cooperation with German partners and are funded by the Minerva Stiftung.
 Minerva Centers are located at the six Israeli universities and the Weizmann Institute of Science.